-In 2010, Richard published his bestseller, The Party: The Secret World of China’s Communist Rulers.
-It was described as a “masterpiece” by The Economist and won numerous awards including the Asia Society Bernard Schwartz Book Award in New York for the best book on Asia and the Mainichi Shimbun Award in Japan.
+His book The Party: The Secret World of China’s Communist Rulers, published in 2010, was a bestseller and described as a “masterpiece” by The Economist.
+It won numerous awards, including the Asia Society in New York Award for best book on Asia (2011), and the Mainichi Shimbun Award in Japan.
 This book was translated into seven languages.
-In 2017, Richard published his next book Asia’s Reckoning: China, Japan, and the Fate of US Power in the Pacific Century.
-The book was described as “shrewd and knowing” by The Wall Street Journal, and a “compelling and impressive” read by The Economist.
-It won the Prime Minister’s Literary Award for Non-Fiction in Australia (2018).
+His next book, Asia’s Reckoning: China, Japan, and the Fate of US Power in the Pacific Century, published in 2017, was described as “shrewd and knowing” by The Wall Street Journal, and a “compelling and impressive” read by The Economist.
+It won the Prime Minister’s award for Non-Fiction in Australia (2018).

 Richard was a Wilson Center Fellow in Washington D.C.
 (2015) and a visiting scholar at the Sigur Center for Asian Studies at George Washington University (2016).
 Richard has lectured widely, in the United States, Asia, Europe and the Pacific on Chinese politics and foreign policy.
 He is now a Senior Fellow at the Lowy Institute in Sydney, Australia’s leading foreign policy think tank.